 We understand the public’s high level of concern and are committed to protecting our patients’ privacy.

 Symptoms include cough, fever and shortness of breath.
 COVID-19 can be severe and some cases have caused death.
-This new coronavirus can be spread from person to person.
+COVID-19 can be spread from person to person.
 It is diagnosed with a laboratory test.

 There is no vaccine for coronavirus.
 Prevention involves frequent hand-washing with soap and water, coughing into a tissue (throw away immediately) or the bend of your elbow and staying home when you are sick.